Pierre Deymier

+Deymier is also the director for The New Frontiers of Sound Science and Technology Center focused on research and education in topological acoustics.
+The NewFoS aims to exploit the properties of sound in ways that could vastly improve computing, telecommunications and sensing.
+In 2025 the University of Arizona College of Engineering awarded Deymier the Da Vinci Fellowship for his significant career and contributions to the university.

+Biography

+Education

 Deymier received his engineer's degree in materials science in 1982 from University of Montpellier in France and his Ph.D. in Materials Science & Engineering from MIT in 1985.
 His dissertation research was focused on computational materials science.
 He became assistant professor of materials science & engineering at the University of Arizona in 1985.

+Personal life

+Deymier grew up in Carpentras, France.
 His daughter, Alix Deymier, is a professor of biomedical engineering at the University of Connecticut.

 Publications

-Deymier has published over 180 peer-reviewed publications.
+Deymier has published over 228 peer-reviewed publications.
 Some of his most highly cited works are: